 - Age Lift: In the novel, the two girls meet at the ages of ten (Cee Cee) and seven (Bertie).
 In the film, CC and Hillary are both eleven in their first meeting.
 The novel also depicts their first reunion as happening in their teens, while the film has them reunite in their mid-twenties.

 - Bad Job, Worse Uniform: Early in her career, CC takes a job that requires her to wear a bunny costume (think Easter, not Playboy) and deliver singing telegrams as "your darling bunny-girl Barbara."

 - Bawdy Song: "Otto Titzling," a raunchy little number about the man apocryphally credited with inventing the first bra.
 It's part of a thoroughly tasteless revue CC stars in for the Money, Dear Boy.

-- Dyeing for Your Art: CC briefly dyes her hair blonde in a misguided attempt at landing a role.
+- Dyeing for Your Art: In-universe, CC briefly dyes her hair blonde in a misguided attempt at landing a role.
 In a show of solidarity, Hillary also dyes her hair... and winds up with the exact same color she had before.

 - Disappeared Dad: CC's dad, and then later Victoria's.

 - Lonely Rich Kid: Hillary.

 - Missing Mom: Hillary's mom died when she was very young and later in the film Hillary becomes this to Victoria.

 - Mistaken for Gay: CC briefly mistakes Hillary for a lesbian fan when the latter approaches her for the first time they've met in person since they were children.

 - Narcissist: CC, and her mom calls her out on it.